Safer Racine ordinance is back in effect, appeals court rules 48 hours after local judge overturned it

 - In Chicago, travelers will have to quarantine for two weeks if they fly in from one of 15 states where coronavirus counts are high.

-- Bars and restaurants in multiple California counties have been ordered to closed by the governor.
+- Bars and restaurants in multiple California counties have been ordered to closed by Gov. Gavin Newsom.

 - In New Mexico, people are required to wear masks while in public.